nichelicorn/complete-javascript-course/05-Guess-My-Number/readme.md

 * always use a string to specify the updated styling values

 ## 76. Coding challenge #1
+* implement button click to start the game again

 ## 77. Implementing highscores